0

 This happens because when we cut back drastically on sodium - 40% component of table salt - our body reacts by becoming more resistant to insulin.
 This throws off the balance of the entire metabolic process and often results in high blood pressure.

-High levels of circulating insulin cause our kidneys to retain sodium, which increases fluid volume, leading to elevated blood pressure, as an article from Harvard Health Blog explains.
+High levels of circulating insulin cause our kidneys to retain sodium, which increases fluid volume, leading to elevated blood pressure.

 Potassium Deficiency and Its Effects